1383–1385 Portuguese interregnum: Background

-On October 22, 1383, King Ferdinand died.
+On 22 October 1383, King Ferdinand died.
 According to the marriage contract, Dowager Queen Leonor assumed regency in the name of her daughter Beatrice and son-in-law, John I of Castile.
 Since diplomatic opposition was no longer possible, the party for independence took more drastic measures, which started the 1383–1385 crisis.

 Civil war

 1383

 The regent's privy council made the error of excluding any representation of the merchants of Lisbon.
 On the other hand, the popular classes of Lisbon, Beja, Porto, Évora, Estremoz, Portalegre and some other municipalities of the kingdom rose in favour of John (João), Grandmaster of Avis, seeing him as the national candidate (and the preferred national candidate).
-The first move was taken by the faction of the Grandmaster of Avis in December 1383.
+The first move was taken by the faction of the Grandmaster of Avis on 6 December 1383.
 João Fernandes Andeiro, Count of Ourém, called Conde Andeiro, the detested lover of the dowager queen, was murdered by a group of conspirators led by the Grandmaster.
-Following this act, John, acclaimed "rector and defender of the realm" by the people of Lisbon, and also supported by the city's great merchants, was now the leader of the opposition to the pretensions of John I of Castile, who tried to be recognised as monarch iure uxoris, against the Treaty of Salvaterra.
+Following this act, John was acclaimed "rector and defender of the realm" by the people of Lisbon on 16 December, and also supported by the city's great merchants, was now the leader of the opposition to the pretensions of John I of Castile, who tried to be recognised as monarch iure uxoris, against the Treaty of Salvaterra.